perfectprice/perfectprice-docs/data-formats/competition.md

 #### 2.2 Note on PII

-Please do *not* send personally identifiable information (PII) such as email, real name, phone numbers, etc. Customer specific data needs to be either hashed (using [SHA-1](https://en.wikipedia.org/wiki/SHA-1) for example) or not sent at all.
+We do not expect or foresee any reason for a market data provider to include personally identifiable information (PII) in market data, but in the unlikely event any is comingled with market data, please do *not* send PII to our system.
+This includes email, real name, phone numbers, etc. Customer specific data needs to be either hashed (using [SHA-1](https://en.wikipedia.org/wiki/SHA-1) for example) or not sent at all.

 ### 3 Data Exports